cisagov/ScubaGear/baselines/powerbi.md

   the Microsoft Information Protection Unified Labeling platform to be used in Power BI.

-- To be able to apply labels to Power BI content and files, a user must have a Power BI Pro or Premium Per User (PPU) license in addition to one of the previously mentioned Azure Information Protection licenses.
+- To apply labels to Power BI content and files, a user must have a Power BI Pro or Premium Per User (PPU) license in addition to one of the previously mentioned Azure Information Protection licenses.

-- Before enabling sensitivity labels on the agency’s tenant, make sure that sensitivity labels have been defined and published for relevant users and groups.
+- Before enabling sensitivity labels on the agency’s tenant, ensure sensitivity labels have been defined and published for relevant users and groups.
 See [Create and configure sensitivity labels and their policies](https://learn.microsoft.com/en-us/purview/create-sensitivity-labels)